crawl/crawl/crawl-ref/source/dat/mons/README.md

 - flavour: (string): Special effects associated with the attack.
   Defaults to `none`.
   (mon-enum.h ➡ attack_flavour)
+- reach (int): The reach of the attack.
+- cleaves (bool): Whether or not the attack has the cleaving property.

 `glyph` entries are associative arrays with the following fields: